Coexisting with Nature and Conserving Biodiversity

 Overall Ratio

-11 locations in Japan
+11 business sites in Japan

 Total